LilacMeteorObservatory/MetDetPy/readme.md

 MetDetPy is a python-based video meteor detector that can detect meteors from video files.

-* Basically, MetDetPy is enlightened by [uzanka/MeteorDetector](https://github.com/uzanka/MeteorDetector).
+* Basically, MetDetPy is inspired by [uzanka/MeteorDetector](https://github.com/uzanka/MeteorDetector).
 In this project, their work is reproduced in python3.

-* Based on their work, we implement an M3 detector.
+* Based on their work, we implement the M3 detector.
 The M3 detector works fine for videos with exposure time from 1/120s to 1/4s.
 It calculates the difference frame (calculated by maximum minus mean) in a wider sliding time window efficiently to improve accuracy.

 * We design an adaptive threshold algorithm that can select binary threshold dynamically according to the signal-to-noise ratio of the video.
 (Experimental feature)